 Clients will instruct Schwab to debit Appleton's fees directly from the accounts.
 For accounts of Appleton's clients maintained in custody at Schwab through the Service, Schwab will not charge the client separately for custody, but will receive compensation from Appleton's clients in the form of commissions or other transaction-related compensation on securities trades executed through Schwab.
 Schwab also will receive a fee (generally lower than the applicable commission on trades it executes) for clearance and settlement of trades executed through broker-dealers other than Schwab.
 Schwab's fees for trades executed at other broker-dealers are in addition to the other broker-dealer's fees.
 Thus, Appleton has an incentive to cause trades to be executed through Schwab rather than another broker-dealer.
-Appleton, nevertheless, acknowledges its duty to seek best execution of trades for client accounts.
-Trades for client accounts held in custody at Schwab may be executed through a different broker-dealer than trades for Appleton's other clients.
-Thus, trades for accounts with custody at Schwab may be executed at different times and different prices than trades for other accounts that are executed at other broker-dealers.
+Appleton, nevertheless, acknowledges its duty to seek best executed to for client accounts.
+Trades for client accounts held in custody at Schwab may be executed at different times and different prices than trades for other accounts that are executed at other broker-dealers.